 Travel to Edinburgh, Glasgow, Dublin and Northern Ireland.

 Learn about Scottish & Irish folklore and history, storytelling and literature, music and the arts.
 Attend lectures, discussions, and performances by outstanding Scottish & Irish professors, musicians, and storytellers.
-Experience the cultural offerings of Edinburgh, Aberdeen, Orkney, as well as Northern Ireland.
+Experience the cultural offerings of Edinburgh, Glasgow, Dublin, as well as Northern Ireland.